How to Waterproof the Deck You are Building

 Under-Deck Drainage Installation

-It’s also helpful to have a midspan nailer on the underside of the joists to keep them straight.
+It can also be helpful to have a midspan nailer on the underside of the joists to keep them straight.

 Step 1: Install the Trex RainEscape Downspout